Mekmun-Sopheaktra/ITE-Thesis-Blockchain/README.md

-# Vehicle Ownership Verification Using Hyperledger Fabric: Research and Development
+# Vehicle Ownership Verification Using Hyperledger Fabric: Research and Development For Bachelor Thesis

 > [!WARNING]
-> This project is currently undergoing development.
+> This project is currently developed.

 ## Project Information
 This project serves as the thesis defense for the final presentation required for graduation in Bachelor of Information Technology Engineering.